lubeda/EsphoMaTrix/README.md

 # EspHoMaTriX (ehmtx)
-A simple DIY status display with an 8x32 RGB LED panel implemented with esphome.io
+A simple DIY status display with an 8x32 RGB LED panel implemented sole with [esphome.io](https://esphome.io)

 # Introduction

-There are some status displays out there, the commercial one from lamtric and some DIY alternatives.
+There are some "RGB-matrix" status displays out there, the commercial one from lamtric and some DIY alternatives.

 - [LaMetric](https://lametric.com/en-US/) commercial ~ 199€
 - [Awtrix](https://awtrixdocs.blueforcer.de/#/)